 |Product Family||Product Number||Product Description||Technical Manual|

-|IB09001-32||NF-kB Reporter Assay System, 3 x 32 assays in 96-well format||Technical Manual|
+|IB09001-32||Human NF-kB Reporter Assay System, 3 x 32 assays in 96-well format||Technical Manual|

-|IB09001||NF-kB Reporter Assay System, 1 x 96-well format assays||Technical Manual|
+|IB09001||Human NF-kB Reporter Assay System, 1 x 96-well format assays||Technical Manual|

-The primary application of INDIGO’s cell-based nuclear receptor assays are to quantitatively assess the bioactivity of a test compound as an agonist (activator) or antagonist (inhibition of an agonist response) of a given receptor.
+The primary application of INDIGO’s cell-based NF-kB assays are to quantitatively assess the bioactivity of a test compound as an agonist (activator) or antagonist (inhibition of an agonist response) of NF-kB.
 Service assays include a positive control reference compound and ‘vehicle’ control for every experiment.
 A formal study report and all data files are provided to the client upon completion of the study.
 To receive a quote for your proposed study, complete & submit the online Request a Quote form or contact an INDIGO Customer Service Representative to discuss your desired study parameters.